Queeenest147/SQL_Projects/README.md

 # 👋Welcome to My SQL Projects Repository

-This space is dedicated to the SQL work I’m building as I grow in data analytics — from data cleaning and feature engineering to deep analytical queries and business-ready insights.
+This space is dedicated to the SQL work I’m building as I grow in data analytics, from data cleaning and feature engineering to deep analytical queries and business-ready insights.

 I created this repository as a way to track my progress, practice real-world SQL workflows, and challenge myself to think like an analyst: not just writing queries, but asking better questions, discovering patterns, and turning data into something meaningful.